Feel-ix-343/markdown-oxide/README.md

 # obsidian-markdown-ls
-Markdown language server for the obsidian note-taking format

-Implementing obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors (neovim or vscode!) and reuse other lsp related plugins (like Telescope, outline, and builtin lsp support)
+Obsidian Language Server: Obsidian-flavored-markdown language server Implementing obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors (neovim or vscode!) and reuse other lsp related plugins (like Telescope, outline, and builtin lsp support)

 ## Installation for Neovim (there is no VS code plugin yet)